Avinash-Murugappan/avi.photography.portfolio/README.md

 # My Photography Portfolio

 View the site here https://avi-photo.herokuapp.com/
-(Give it some time to load, since the photo size are large)
+(Give it some time to load, since the photos size are large)